SCI - People

 William Enck, co-Director

-William Enck is an Associate Professor in the Department of Computer Science at the North Carolina State University where he is director of the Wolfpack Security and Privacy Research (WSPR) laboratory.
+William Enck is the Goodnight Distinguished Professor in Security Sciences in the Department of Computer Science at the North Carolina State University where he is director of the Wolfpack Security and Privacy Research (WSPR) laboratory.
 Prof. Enck's research interests span the broad area of systems security, with efforts addressing security challenges in mobile applications, operating systems, cloud services, and networking.
 In particular, his work in mobile application security has led to significant consumer awareness and changes to platforms.
 Prof. Enck was awarded the National Science Foundation CAREER Award and regularly serves on program committees for top conferences in security such as USENIX Security, IEEE Security and Privacy, ACM CCS, and NDSS.
-He is serving as department editor for IEEE Security and Privacy Magazine, as associate editor for ACM TOIT, and on the steering committees of the USENIX Security Symposium and ACM WiSec.
-He was program co-chair of USENIX Security 2018 and ACM WiSec 2016.
+He was program co-chair of IEEE S&P 2025, 2024, USENIX Security 2018 and ACM WiSec 2016.
 Prior to joining NC State, Prof. Enck earned his Ph.D., M.S., and B.S in Computer Science and Engineering from the Pennsylvania State University in 2011, 2006, and 2004, respectively.
 Prof. Enck is a member of the ACM, IEEE, ISSA, and USENIX.

 Laurie Williams, co-Director

-Laurie Williams is a Distinguished University Professor in the Computer Science Department of the College of Engineering at North Carolina State University (NCSU).
-Laurie is a co-director of the NCSU Secure Computing Institute (SCI) , the NCSU Science of Security Lablet, and the North Carolina Partnership for Cybersecurity Excellence (NC-PaCE).
+Laurie Williams is a Goodnight Distinguished University Professor in the Computer Science Department of the College of Engineering at North Carolina State University (NCSU).
+Laurie is a co-director of the NCSU Secure Computing Institute (SCI) and the NCSU Science of Security Lablet.
 Laurie's research focuses on software security and secure software supply chain.
 She is an associate editor-in-chief of the IEEE Security and Privacy magazine.
 Laurie is an IEEE Fellow and an ACM Fellow.
 Laurie has a BS in Industrial Engineering from Lehigh University, an MBA from Duke University, and a PhD in Computer Science from the University of Utah.

 Aydin Aysu